JordanPelletier/NHL-Age-Curve-and-Draft-Analysis/README.md

 **xG model data setup:** Code to convert raw NHL play by play data into a dataset used for an expected goals model.
 Play by play scrapped with Harry Shomer's NHL PBP scrapper

-**xG_Models:** Testing various models and producing visuals describing the returned values of the model.
+**xG_Models:** Testing various models and producing visuals describing the returned values of the model.CV gridsearch was used to optimize models, and then had their code removed to reduce clutter.

 **RAPM:** xG values are merged back onto the raw PBP.
 This is then used as a dataset to produce an RAPM model, where the coefficients are used as a dataset later on.